Available now with ShrinkWrap, SubD Creases, Mac Speed Boost, and more.

 Large point clouds.
 3D scanners have become faster and cheaper, making huge scan files more common.

-Rhino’s 64-bit support and enhanced support for graphic co‑processors have made it possible to work with these large point clouds.
+Rhino’s 64-bit support and enhanced support for graphic co‑processors have made working with these large point clouds possible.

 Inspection and Analysis

 Design realization requires high‑quality 3D models in every phase of design, presentation, analysis, and fabrication.
 Rhino includes tools to help ensure that the 3D models used throughout your process are of the highest possible quality.

 Analysis: point, length, distance, angle, radius, bounding box, normal direction, area, area centroid, area moments, volume, volume centroid, volume moments, hydrostatics, surface curvature, geometric continuity, deviation, nearest point, curvature graph on curves and surfaces, naked edges, working surface analysis viewport modes (draft angle, zebra stripe, environment map with surface color blend, show edges, show naked edges, Gaussian curvature, mean curvature, and minimum or maximum radius of curvature).